ISO 80369 Small-Bore Connector Standards

 What is ISO 80369?

-ISO 80369 is a new standard that is being developed by the International Organization for Standardization to improve patient safety and reduce the risk of small-bore misconnections used in liquid and gas healthcare applications.
-Small-bore connectors convey liquids or gases in a patient-care setting.
-Such connectors are used in enteral, respiratory, urinary, blood pressure, neuraxial and intravenous systems.
+ISO 80369 is series of standards that were developed by the International Organization for Standardization to improve patient safety and reduce the risk of small-bore misconnections used in liquid and gas healthcare applications.
+Small-bore connectors convey liquids or gases in a patient-care setting, and are used in enteral, respiratory, urinary, blood pressure, neuraxial and intravenous systems.

 Through this connector, a healthcare worker or patient could mistakenly connect one device used for one application, such as enteral nutrition, to another device used for another application, such as intravenous therapy.